okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/test-registration-hook/index.md

 ### Test

-To run a test of your Registration Inline Hook, go to the Okta sign-in page for your Okta org, and attempt to self-register.
+To run a test of your Registration Inline Hook, go to the Okta sign-in page for your Okta org, click the "Sign Up" link, and attempt to self-register.

 - If you use an allowable email domain, the user registration goes through.
 - If you use an incorrect email domain, the user registration is denied; review the error message, which displays the error summary from the external service code and is passed back to Okta.